Spending time with family is something we all cherish; but are we really making it a priority?

 But most of us hope that our kids will come to us first with the big questions of life.

-We hope to have the chance to mold their values and belief system and influence their decisions.
+We hope to have the chance to mold their values, help them define their belief system and influence their decisions.

 So, parents, are they coming to you?
 Are they asking you questions about life and death, faith, morality?